-To enroll as a Medicaid Provider, the nonemergency medical service organization is required to get an unique NPI and enroll through the Provider Network Management System.
-Resources can be found via the link below:
+To enroll as a Medicaid Provider, the nonemergency medical service organization is required to get an unique NPI that is not currently enrolled in PNM.
+A single healthcare organization can have multiple NPIs and you can obtain a separate NPI for wheelchair van services via the National Plan and Provider Enumeration System (NPPES) website.

-https://medicaid.ohio.gov/resources-for-providers/enrollment-and-support/provider-enrollment
+Resources to assist with enrolling as a Medicaid provider for wheelchair van services through the Provider Network Management System can be found via the link below: <a href="https://medicaid.ohio.gov/resources-for-providers/enrollment-and-support/provider-enrollment-and-support/provid